aks-sham/Foodgasm/README.md

 ## Info

 This project was simply created to introduce 'FOODGASM' to the people.
-Currently, our app is running on the PlayStore.
+Currently, our app is running at Google PlayStore.
 In the upcoming future, we may improve our website.

 ## Development server